-Learning Out Loud, a new learning culture with team-building potential
+Learning Out Loud: A new learning culture with team-building potential

 How we learn new topics as a team in a short space of time and successfully engage in team building.
 An experience report to inspire joint learning.

-Von: Kathrin Köhler Experience Design Director (UI)
+Written by: Kathrin Köhler Experience Design Director (UI)

 Content